abstract

 Screenshot of the Simpson Strong-Tie Deck Planner Application

 Produced by West Pier Studio for Simpson Strong-Tie, the Outdoor Living Solutions family of applications provide tools for deck, pergola and fence planning.
+They enable a user to design structures to their liking, visualize them in-context with AR on the IOS version, get a report with a breakdown of materials, and locate a dealer to buy the materials from.

 Try The Apps